 Fiona Frank, a former morris dancer and English ceilidh caller, swapped her melodeon for a concertina when she decided to start playing the Klezmer music that lifted her soul.
 She also calls Klezmer dances.
 She works part time for the Scottish Council of Jewish Communities which sometimes involves organising Klezmer bands to tour Scotland (!).
 When she’s not at work she lives in an ecological cohousing project in Lancaster, where she often cooks for 40 people, so joining the housekeeping team catering for over 100 people at Kleznorth seemed an easy task to take on.

-A Kleznorth veteran, Keith Lander joined the Kleznorth organising group in 2014, bringing with him his experience as an instrumentalist and music festival organiser.
+A Kleznorth veteran, Keith Lander joined the organising group in 2014, bringing his experience as an instrumentalist and music festival organiser.
 He has been involved in organising the national Raise Your Banners Festival of Political Song and the National Street Choir Festival.

 Keith grew up playing punk, graduating to samba and campaigning street bands before connecting to klezmer and his Jewish roots.
 He has been the drummer/percussionist for the northern UK Klezmer band, The Klatsh, and played regularly for the KlezmeerKats (a session and occasional performance group in West Yorkshire, UK) as well as participating in KlezFest London.

 Keith is a regular Kabaret/schmooze host for KlezNorth, an din 2021 will host the online Kabaret/schmooze on Friday and Saturday nights, as well as doing a cookery demo at 5pm on Friday – Lander’s Latke’s live!